Port Melbourne Congregation

 During Advent we have a community Carols by Candlelight.

-Playgroup for children 0-5 year old and their parents or carers runs every Friday morning during school terms in the kindergarten next to the church.
+Playgroup for children 0-5 year old and their parents or carers runs every Wednesday morning during school terms in the church hall.

 Simply Living Project